Library & Resource Centre

 Years 12 and 13 may borrow:

-Items may be reserved in person at the library desk or online.
+Items may be reserved in person at the Library desk.

 Events and activities

-The library organises numerous activities throughout the school year aimed at encouraging reading for pleasure and improving research skills.
-In addition, we celebrate national and global events such as International Games Day in the Autumn term and World Book Day in the Spring term.
-We run Reading Groups to shadow Book Awards such as the Stan Lee Excelsior Award and the Carnegie CILIP Award.
+The Library organises numerous activities throughout the school year aimed at encouraging reading for pleasure and improving research skills.
+In addition, we celebrate national and global events such as International Literacy Day in the Autumn term, World Book Day in the Spring term etc. Every Autumn we celebrate reading and earn free books for our school with a Scholastic Book Fair!
+Every Year we give our Year 7 students the opportunity to choose their own book to take home from a list of 16 BOOKBUZZ books.
+We run Reading Groups to shadow Book Awards such as he Jhalak Children's & YA Prize and the Carnegie CILIP Award etc.

-- A 65 inch interactive screen which teachers can use during lessons and which is used for our weekly Film Club
+A 65-inch interactive screen which teachers can use during lessons and which is used for our weekly Reading Club.

 Library Code of Conduct